zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

   3. Aliases cannot be (un)set in subshells or non-interactive environments.
   4. Aliases take time since shell has to interpret them all before showing you prompt.

-> The limitation that aliases dont accept parameters can be solved by use of `bash functions`.
+> The limitation that aliases don't accept parameters can be solved by the use of `bash functions`.

 ### Bash Functions
 A bush function like any other programming language is a set of commands that can be called numerous times.
-Unlike aliases bash function accepts parameters/Functions and can include multiple commands in its defination.
+Unlike aliases, bash function accepts parameters/Functions and can include multiple commands in its definition.

 __Functions Declaration__